Skip to content

 Format conversion

-This conversion will enable to visualize the graphs with SequenceTubeMap.
+This conversion will enable to visualise the graphs with SequenceTubeMap.

 # Sub-graph conversion to XG file format